Dev-Bhandari/Dev-Bhandari/README.md

 # Hi there 🙋‍♂️! <br>I am Dev Bhandari.<br>Thanks for visiting my profile 😄

-- 📱 I am an Android Developer.<!-- - 🔭 I’m currently working on an Android Project (Weather App). -->
+- 📱 I am a Flutter and Android Developer.<!-- - 🔭 I’m currently working on an Android Project (Weather App). -->
-- 🌱 I’m currently learning Flutter.
+- 🌱 I’m currently learning Bloc State Mangement for Flutter.
 - 👯 I’m looking to collaborate on some amazing open source android projects.
 <!--
 **Dev-Bhandari/Dev-Bhandari** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.